Cognitive poetics

 Cognitive poetics is a school of literary criticism that applies the principles of cognitive science, particularly cognitive psychology, to the interpretation of literary texts.
 It has ties to reader-response criticism, and also has a grounding in modern principles of cognitive linguistics.
-The research and focus on cognitive poetics paves way for psychological, sociocultural and indeed linguistic dimensions to develop in relation to stylistics.
+The research and focus on cognitive poetics pave the way for psychological, sociocultural and indeed linguistic dimensions to develop in relation to stylistics.